delabassee/jekyll-now/temp/sundar.md

 int getpid();
 ```

-The following command extracts a Java interface for the above C header, this interface will use the `com.unix` package.
+The following command extracts a Java interface for the above C header.

 ```sh
 $ jextract -t com.unix getpid.h
 WARNING: Using incubator modules: jdk.incubator.foreign, jdk.incubator.jextract
 ```
+💡 `-t com.unix` is used to specify the target package.

 Now let's use `com.unix.* `from a new Main class (_Main2.java_).